 Let’s face it: This is often how things go down.
 Without a clear way to end friendships, we tend to slowly drift away from them.
 It’s not always a complete cutoff.
 It might involve making fewer plans, responding less, and having shallower conversations over time.

 This approach isn’t necessarily a bad move.
 If both parties agree to slowly drift apart without any hard feelings, it can be the most practical way to handle the situation, especially if you have mutual friends.
-This works if you’re both still cool, but you’ve naturally drifted apart and don’t really hang out much anymore.
+This works if you’re both still cool, but you’ve naturally drifted apart and don’t really hang out much anymore, especially within your friend groups.
 It’s fine if you happen to see each other at the same party, no big deal.
 Just the way things go.

 Withdrawal and avoidance can provide space for individuals to process their feelings and move on without a formal conversation or confrontation, which can be uncomfortable or emotionally taxing for some people.
 Additionally, withdrawal and avoidance can minimize potential conflict and allow both parties to maintain a sense of dignity and respect in the process.